chichiohio/chichiohio/README.md

 **chichiohio/chichiohio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Yasmine | 20 | MCR, UK - SF, USA
+Chichi | 20 | MCR, UK - SF, USA

 Hey!
-My name is Yasmine - I am a Machine Learning/Data Science Student.
+My name is Chichi - I am a Machine Learning/Data Science Student.

 ## 🚀 Working On:
 Something cool.
 Will update when ready!